CarolinRue/german-map-symbols/README.md

 The symbols can be downloaded directly as SVGs.
 They can be modified or used as they are.

 # License
-Recommended reference: © Carolin Rünger (CC0)
+Recommended reference: © Carolin Rünger and Mathias Gröbe (CC0)